Tech Tips: Computer Basics 101: The mouse

 Double click

 A double click is two quick presses of the left mouse button in a row.
 It is similar to the single click in that it is often used to do an action.
-As a general rule of thumb, if a single click did not open the program you wanted to use, try a double click instead.
+As a general rule of thumb, if a single click does not open the program you wanted to use, try a double click instead.

-Double-clicking also is useful in word processing, because double-clicking the middle of a word will highlight the entire word (which can be useful if you want to copy the text using a keyboard shortcut!)
+Double-clicking is also useful in word processing because double-clicking the middle of a word will highlight the entire word (which can be useful if you want to copy the text using a keyboard shortcut).

 Triple click